MarceloLuisDantas/RustOfLife/README.md

 # Rust Of Life

 Terminal Game of Life feito em Rust.
-Um pequeno projeto que fiz durante uma madrugada frustrante apos falhar em outro projeto.